VincentXu521/ActiveDC/README.md

 ## Model Finetuning

-We implement the model finetuning based on the code base of [deit](https://github.com/facebookresearch/deit).
+The model finetuning is based on the code base of [deit](https://github.com/facebookresearch/deit).
 You modify their code to allow the training on the data subsets.

 First, make sure you have downloaded the pretrained ViT model.
 In our default setting, we finetune the DeiT-Small model pretrained with DINO ([ckpt](https://dl.fbaipublicfiles.com/dino/dino_deitsmall16_pretrain/dino_deitsmall16_pretrain.pth)).